swarupsrini/match-my-style/README.md

 ## Development

 Developed in a team of 4.
-This is a React application, utilizing Cloud Firestore to store our dataset of catalog images.
+This is a React application that utilizes Cloud Firestore to store our dataset of catalog images.
 The Google Cloud Vision API was used to build the core 'matching' system.

 ## Demo